-- (1) the individual is already in default of a regulated activity debt which has fallen due and payable; and - the FCA is satisfied, either because the individual has confirmed it or on the (2) information already available to the FCA, that the individual is insolvent and has no reasonable prospect of paying another regulated activity debt when it falls due. - If the FCA believes that the individual is insolvent, the factors it will consider when it 13.27 decides whether to seek a bankruptcy order or sequestration award include:
+- (1) the individual is already in default of a regulated activity debt which has fallen due and payable; and - (2) the FCA is satisfied, either because the individual has confirmed it or on the information already available to the FCA, that the individual is insolvent and has no reasonable prospect of paying another regulated activity debt when it falls due. - 13.27 If the FCA believes that the individual is insolvent, the factors it will consider when it decides whether to seek a bankruptcy order or sequestration award include:

-- whether others have taken steps to deal with the individual's insolvency, (1) including a proposal by the individual of a voluntary arrangement, a petition by the individual for his own bankruptcy or sequestration, or a petition by a third party for the individual's bankruptcy or the sequestration of the individual's estate: - (2) whether the FCA can adequately deal with the individual using other powers available to it under the Act, without the need to seek a bankruptcy order or sequestration award; - (3) the extent of the individual's insolvency or apparent insolvency; - (4) the number of consumers affected and the extent of their claims against the individual: - whether the individual has control over assets belonging to consumers; (5) - (6) the individual's conduct in his dealings with the FCA, including the extent of his cooperation with the FCA; - (7) whether the individual appears to be, or to have been, involved in financial crime: - (8) the adequacy of the individual's accounts and administration records; - (9) in the case of an unauthorised individual who is carrying on or who has carried on a regulated activity, the nature, scale and importance of that activity and the individual's conduct in carrying on that activity; - (10)whether there would be an advantage in securing a moratorium in respect of proceedings against the individual; and - (11)whether there are any special personal or professional implications for that individual if a bankruptcy order or sequestration award is made.
+- (1) whether others have taken steps to deal with the individual's insolvency, including a proposal by the individual of a voluntary arrangement, a petition by the individual for his own bankruptcy or sequestration, or a petition by a third party for the individual's bankruptcy or the sequestration of the individual's estate; - (2) whether the FCA can adequately deal with the individual using other powers available to it under the Act, without the need to seek a bankruptcy order or sequestration award; - (3) the extent of the individual's insolvency or apparent insolvency; - (4) the number of consumers affected and the extent of their claims against the individual; - (5) whether the individual has control over assets belonging to consumers; - (6) the individual's conduct in his dealings with the FCA, including the extent of his cooperation with the FCA; - (7) whether the individual appears to be, or to have been, involved in financial crime: - (8) the adequacy of the individual's accounts and administration records; - (9) in the case of an unauthorised individual who is carrying on or who has carried on a regulated activity, the nature, scale and importance of that activity and the individual's conduct in carrying on that activity; - (10) whether there would be an advantage in securing a moratorium in respect of proceedings against the individual; and - (11) whether there are any special personal or professional implications for that individual if a bankruptcy order or sequestration award is made.

-Applications in relation to voluntary arrangements: the FCA's policy partnerships and individuals) requires more than 75% of the creditors to whom notice of a meeting has been sent and who are present in person or by proxy.
-The arrangement must also not be opposed by more than 50% of creditors given notice of the meeting and who have notified their claim, but excluding secured creditors and creditors who are, in the case of companies or partnerships, connected persons and, in the case of individuals, associates.
+Applications in relation to voluntary arrangements: the FCA's policy also not be opposed by more than 50% of creditors given notice of the meeting and who have notified their claim, but excluding secured creditors and creditors who are, in the case of companies or partnerships, connected persons and, in the case of individuals, associates.
 The FCA will therefore not normally challenge an arrangement approved by a majority of creditors.